-As the world became increasingly digital, with more transactions conducted via several different electronic mediums, the need for legislation that addresses these types of transactions became very apparent.
+- 1. As the world became increasingly digital, with more transactions conducted via several different electronic media, the need for legislation that addresses these types of transactions became very apparent.
 Jamaica is no different.
-Electronic transactions are becoming more and more common among suppliers of goods and services.
-At the same time, consumers require that suppliers offer their goods and services through online platforms.

-The Electronic Transaction Act of Jamaica (ETA Jamaica) 2007 seeks to set out the legal framework by which e-commerce is governed and will seek to facilitate electronic transactions by means of reliable electronic communication.
-The purpose of this study was to determine whether the ETA (Jamaica) raised any competition concerns and consumer protection issues.
+Electronic transactions are becoming more and more common in Jamaica's market spaces. - 2.
+The Electronic Transactions Act of Jamaica (ETA Jamaica) 2007 seeks to set out the legal framework by which e-commerce is governed and will seek to facilitate electronic transactions by means of reliable electronic communication.
+This competition assessment aims to determine whether the ETA Jamaica, in pursuing its stated objectives, raises any concern for competition in any market.